MrDesjardins/stockgame/README.md

 ## Backlog Lower Priorities

+- [ ] Make the Loading Animation complete before unmounting the canvas
 - [ ] Animate the score into the canvas making it more "game" like
 - [ ] Make sure the user sent 10 days of prices on the submission
 - [ ] Avoid rendering the Canvas HTML over and over again.
 Should have it once and then just update the canvas